-Unique things to do in Dublin
+Unique things and unusual things to do in Dublin Ireland

 There are so many cool things to do in Dublin, but there are also loads of secret places to see in Dublin.
 Many tourists find all the usual things to do in Dublin but miss some of the Dublin activities that are different.
 This list of stuff to do in Dublin will make your holiday all that more interesting.